double gill spirals

 blue-gray sponge, Dysidea fragilis

-Big Island, Maui, Molokai, Oahu, Kauai, French Frigate Shoals, Pearl and Hermes Reef, Midway
+Big Island, Maui, Molokai, Oahu, Kauai, French Frigate Shoals, Pearl & Hermes Reef, Midway

 listed as Chromodoris